team35mazda/Serverless-tutorial/README.md

 - Lambda (*Function as a service* cloud service)

 After this tutorial, you may reuse this *Blueprint* of Java serverless project to build many other one by changing only the java code of the handeler of a function.
 Usage of POJO for input / output http request help developper stay focus on the function code.

+##Creating an AWS account

+Follow the instructions from the